Arellano: Reimagining police work in Texas can be bipartisan

 Peter Arellano is a program administrator at the Texas Institute for Excellence in Mental Health in the Steve Hicks School of Social Work at The University of Texas at Austin.

-This article originally appeared on Amarillo Globe-News: Peter Arellano reimagining police work in Texas can be bipartisan
+This article originally appeared on Lubbock Avalanche-Journal: Peter Arellano reimagining police work in Texas can be bipartisan